 For some lines I have used the London Tube naming convention, where the Bakerloo line is a portmanteau of Baker St and Waterloo.
 For example the Nakhon Ratchasima-Siem Reap route is named Angkorat (for Angkor Wat and Korat – the shortened name for Nakhon Ratchasima).

-If you have any name ideas I’m open for suggestions for future map edits.
+If you have any name ideas I’m open to suggestions for future map edits.

 About the lines